Contact

 HOW MANY UNITS TO GRADUATE?
 It takes 45 units of study to complete your MS degree.
 The break-down of units is as follows and more detailed descriptions are in the MS handbooks below:

 HOW LONG WILL IT TAKE TO GRADUATE?
-The fastest possible route to graduation would be 3 quarters at 15 units per quarter.
-During each quarter you would take 3 units of EE599 (Thesis) and 1 unit of EE563 (graduate seminar), leaving 11 units on average each quarter for coursework (about three classes per quarter).
-Students have done this in three quarters, but the key to achieving this is having your MS thesis topic chosen prior to the start of the MS year and doing some preliminary background research on the topic.
+The fastest possible route to graduation is 3 quarters at 15 units per quarter.
+During each quarter, you would take 1 unit of EE563 (Graduate Seminar), leaving an average of 14 units for coursework, about four classes per quarter including 3 units of EE599 for thesis students.
+Students have completed the program in three quarters, but for thesis-track students the key is to choose the MS thesis topic before the MS year begins and complete preliminary background research.

 Cal Poly also has several industry research partnerships that allow the MS thesis portion of the graduate program to be accomplished while working off campus.
 In this case, the student works closely with both the industry research partner and the faculty research supervisor in completing the research program.